pfsense/docs/source/packages/package-list.rst

 List of Available Packages
 ==========================

-The following packages are available from the pfSense package
+The following packages are available from the pfSense® package
 repository:

 -  **ACME** - Automated Certificate Management Environment, for